Chuo-ku Tourism Association Official Blog

 RIMG6025.JPG RIMG6024.JPG

-It is a fun set of 370 yen.
+This is a fun set of 370 yen.

-Both are slightly sweet and delicious!
+Both are a little sweet and delicious!

 Tsukiji Matsuro's website

-After that, let's go inside the Tsukiji area.
+After that, let's go outside Tsukiji.

 It seems that most shops close by about 3 o'clock.